zachary-imbriaco/JackPoint/README.md

 How it works:
     JackPoint is currently designed to take an input of a JSON export retrieved from Chummer, which it then translates into the desired character sheet format.
 You may then store these character sheets on the server, and share them via a direct link to the sheet in question.

-End Goals For JackPoint:
-    Current end-goals for Chummer include allowing dynamic formatting of character sheets via drag-and-drop tabs, allowing users to put the most important information for them where they want it.
-In addition, enabling users to create new character sheets would be ideal, or at the very least to update existing sheets with new information.